Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies that examine the effectiveness of collecting and labeling YouTube driving videos rather than using NuScenes dataset~\cite{caesar2020nuscenes}, the impact of geometric-aware augmentations (cropping and flipping), and the effects of ICP loss and ACP loss in ACO.
+We conduct ablation studies that examine the effectiveness of collecting and labeling YouTube driving videos rather than using NuScenes dataset~\cite{caesar2020nuscenes} and the impact of geometric-aware augmentations (cropping and flipping).

-\textbf{YouTube Dataset.} To highlight the importance of collecting large dataset from YouTube, we train IL agents based on models pretrained on different datasets and compare the downstream task performance, namely the success rate on IL benchmark.
+\textbf{YouTube Dataset.} To highlight the importance of collecting large dataset from YouTube, we train IL agents based on models pretrained on different datasets and compare the success rate on IL benchmark.
 As shown in Table~\ref{tab:ablation-dataset}, the size of our collected YouTube dataset is six times larger than NuScenes dataset~\cite{caesar2020nuscenes} even though we sample frames at 1Hz from the video, compared to 10Hz of NuScenes.
 The imitation learning performance of ACO trained on YouTube dataset outperforms that on NuScenes dataset~\cite{caesar2020nuscenes} at all IL training settings.
-The result shows that YouTube dataset improves the generalization ability of the pretrained models and leads to better performance in the downstream task.
+The result shows that YouTube dataset improves the generalizability of the pretrained models and leads to better performance in the downstream task.

-\textbf{Augmentations.} We conduct imitation learning experiments to discover the impact of two augmentations, cropping and clipping frames (CF in the following for lucidity).
+\textbf{Augmentations.} We conduct imitation learning experiments to discover the impact of two augmentations, cropping and flipping frames (CF in the following for lucidity).
 As shown in Table~\ref{tab:ablation-augmentation}, the performance of MoCo without CF is significantly lower than MoCo with these two augmentations, showing that CF is important for instance discriminative learning.
 However, the result suggests ACO is incompatible with CF. Excluding CF in ACO will affect the feature's instance discriminative ability but improve the overall performance in downstream driving tasks with action-conditioned contrastive learning.

-\textbf{ACP and ICP.} We conduct ablation experiments in imitation learning under three settings: optimizing the pretrained model (1) with solely ACP loss, (2) with solely ICP loss, or (3) with both ACP and ICP losses.
-As shown in Table~\ref{tab:ablation-acpicp}, optimizing both ACP and ICP losses achieves the best performance.
-Although we do not use cropping and flipping, limiting the potential benefit of ICP, including ICP together with ACP can still improve the performance.